 Master of Arts in English

 Welcome to the Master of Arts in English at Sonoma State University.
-We offer options of completing your degree with an emphasis in literary criticism, creative writing, or in rhetoric and English education.
-As a whole, we seek to create a community of engaged scholars and writers engaged in a dialogue that crosses and transcends imaginative and theoretical boundaries.
-We encourage all of our MA students to widen the scope of their interests by exploring opportunities in our curriculum, reaching out to their peers, finding mentors among the English department’s graduate faculty, and by participating fully in the life of the department.
+We offer options of completing your degree with an emphasis in literary criticism, creative writing, and rhetoric/English education.
+As a whole, we seek to foster scholars and writers who are engaged in dialogue across their discipline-specific course of study.
+We encourage M. A. students to explore their interests across our curriculum.
+Together with their colleagues and faculty mentors, the M. A. cohort participates fully in the life of the English Department.
+The deadline for applications for the 2014-15 year is January 3, 2014.

 This MA in English handbook (pdf) provides information on how to apply to the M.A. in English and helps newly admitted students gain a sense of what to expect as they navigate their way through the program.